 • Worsening of an existing mental illness due to cocaine use

-• Cocaine withdrawal symptoms such as displeasure or irritability when the drug isn’t taken
+• Cocaine withdrawal symptoms, such as irritability or prolonged low mood, occur when the drug isn’t consumed

-• The development of psychosis and related symptoms such as hallucinations and a loss of touch with reality
+• Development of psychosis and related symptoms, such as hallucinations and a loss of touch with reality

 As time goes on, these adverse effects generally become worse.
-Usually, this is because individuals begin to take more of the drug to try and diminish the negative effects they are feeling.
-Unfortunately, this only makes the effects worse and increases the chances of death due to toxic amounts of cocaine in the body.
-However, there is a way to break the cycle of drug abuse through treatment for cocaine abuse.
+This is usually because individuals begin to take more of the drug to try and alleviate the unpleasant withdrawal effects of not consuming cocaine.
+Unfortunately, this only makes the effects worse and increases the chances of death from toxic amounts of cocaine in the body.

 Treatments Offered by Cocaine Addiction Rehabs

 Fortunately, cocaine addiction recovery is possible through addiction treatment.
-Many treatment centers offer programs that focus on providing help for cocaine addictions through various types of therapy and medical treatment.
-Further, treatment at a cocaine rehab will address the many factors that make up this complex condition.
+Many treatment centers offer programs that focus on providing help for cocaine addiction through various types of therapy and medical treatment.
+Treatment at a cocaine rehab can help address the many factors that make up this complex condition.
 This can include environmental, social, and emotional factors.

 Cocaine Addiction Treatment Options

-• Residential Treatment: Residential treatment in Illinois, also known as inpatient treatment programs, provide 24 hour care and supervision for people suffering from a cocaine addiction.
+• Residential Treatment: Residential treatment in Illinois, also known as inpatient treatment programs, provides 24-hour care and supervision for people suffering from cocaine addiction.
 This is usually the first treatment program that patients attend before moving to a less intensive level of care.

 • Partial Hospitalization Programs: Also known as PHPs, this type of substance abuse treatment program benefits patients who need a higher level of care than traditional outpatient yet cannot commit to residential rehab programs.

-• Intensive Outpatient Treatment: Also referred to as an IOP, this type of program offered at addiction treatment centers provides a level of care in between a PHP and traditional outpatient.
+• Intensive Outpatient Treatment: Also referred to as an IOP, this type of program, offered at addiction treatment centers, provides a level of care between a PHP and traditional outpatient.

 • Outpatient Treatment: Outpatient treatment at a drug rehab allows patients to receive care during the day and return home after.
 This is a great form of addiction treatment for patients who need a flexible program.